ethancavanaugh/spring-start-here/README.md

 # Exercises From Spring Start Here by Larentiu Spilca
+## Chapter 2
-- Ex1: Creating a maven project and a spring context
+- Exercise 1: Creating a maven project and a spring context
+- Exercise 2: Java-based container configuration; adding a bean to the context